Resilience framework

 • Coping: Learning from my mistakes, not being too critical of myself and helping myself through problems solving

-• Core self: I can understand the feelings of others, understanding what I am good at and being hopeful about the future.
+• Core self: I can understand the feelings of others, understand what I am good at and be hopeful about the future.